17 Best Stocks to Buy for the Joe Biden Presidency

 Biden doesn't have the easiest path in the world given that he still only has a split Senate, so it's unlikely he'll have a strong enough mandate to force through the Green New Deal in its entirety.
 In fact, before the runoffs, the Wells Fargo Investment Institute wrote that "even if Biden wins the White House and Democrats lead Congress, the combined opposition from the party's moderate wing and from Republicans should make it difficult to push through transformational fiscal programs, such as the Green New Deal and Medicare for All."

 But it's still safe to assume that green energy and infrastructure will be a priority.
-That makes Brookfield Renewable Partners LP, the 60%-owned renewable-energy affiliate of Brookfield Asset Management (BAM), one of the best stocks to buy for a Joe Biden presidency.
+That makes Brookfield Renewable Partners LP (BEP, $45.98), the 60%-owned renewable-energy affiliate of Brookfield Asset Management (BAM), one of the best stocks to buy for a Joe Biden presidency.
 BEP owns a portfolio of wind, solar, hydroelectric and other green-energy properties.

 The U.S. government isn't exactly going to write Brookfield a check.
 But a rising tide lifts all boats, and increased spending in this space is likely to boost Brookfield's bottom line.

 * Distributions are similar to dividends but are treated as tax-deferred returns of capital and require different paperwork come tax time.